AxaFrance/oidc-client/packages/react-oidc/README.md

     scope: String.isRequired, // oidc scope (you need to set "offline_access")
     authority: String.isRequired,
     storage: Storage, // Default sessionStorage, you can set localStorage, but it is not secure
+    login_state_storage: Storage, // Optional.
+Storage used only for authorization flow state (state, code_verifier, nonce, login params).
+Defaults to the value of `storage`.
+Set to sessionStorage when using storage: localStorage to prevent race conditions when multiple tabs start the login flow simultaneously.
     authority_configuration: {
       // Optional for providers that do not implement OIDC server auto-discovery via a .wellknown URL
       authorization_endpoint: String,